rohit6294/gst_invoice_generator/README.md

 Open the index.html file in your preferred web browser to launch the application.

-Contributing
-Contributions to improve the Invoice Generator Website are welcome.
-Here's how you can contribute:

-Fork the project.
-Create a new branch (git checkout -b feature/fooBar).
-Make your changes and commit them (git commit -am 'Add some fooBar').
-Push to the branch (git push origin feature/fooBar).
-Create a new Pull Request.
 License
 This project is open-source and available under the MIT License.